 Our program is oriented to meet the needs of working professionals.
 Classes are held once a week in the evenings Monday through Thursday.
 Our classes are also small, which gives you the opportunity to receive personal attention from Barry's distinguished faculty.

 You will take three courses specifically aimed at the development of research skills.
 Research experience is available and encouraged by working on faculty-led research teams.
 Building research skills throughout the doctoral program prepares you to develop your dissertation research projects.
 Dissertation research consists of original research contributions to the field of Marital, Couple, and Family Counseling/Therapy.

 You may also participate in the College Reach-Out Program (CROP).
-The program offers counseling services that focus on enhancing resources for students and families, while also addressing factors outside of school that impact a student's ability to pursue a college education.
+The program offers services that focus on enhancing resources for students and families, while also addressing factors outside of school that impact a student's ability to pursue a college education.